by Dr. Lawrence Wilson

 WHAT ABOUT GMOs IN FOOD SUPPLEMENTS?

-1. We should go very slowly with this new technology.
+1. We must stop this new technology.

 4. Reports of problems with GMOs must be made public, and made as easy as possible to verify and check.